London Camanachd: History

 After a long period in abeyance it was re-formed in 1982 by Hugh O'Kane and Sean Reid, before folding again in 1992.
 Between 1982 and 1992 play was held at Northolt.
 The only trophy won was the Skeabost Horn in 1985.
 Semi finals of both the Balliemore and Bullough Cups were reached in 1984–85.
 Nine matches were played that year, more than in any other, and the Shinty Year Book Trophy was awarded for endeavour.
 As in its early years the club had the same difficulties in raising a team and finding money to travel to Scotland, local competitions were organised for such as Mr Macleod's Cup 1882, Inverness Association Cup (a silver-mounted ram's head) 1901, The Dewar Shield 1908, Young Cup 1913, London Challenge Cup donated by the chief, Mr R.T.S.
 Macpherson, in 1986.
 The club won this trophy for four years until 1990 when Fr.
-Murphy's G.A.A. won it.
+Murphy's won it.
 In 1991, Brian Boru, having entered every year, won it.
 The club's furthest advance in the Camanachd Cup was in 1984 when it lost to Skye in the quarter final.
 In 1989 the club donated the London Shield for the national juvenile play-off.
 Kilmory, Glasgow Highland and Scottish university teams have made the long trip to win the London Cup.
 There was some youth coaching done at Chipping Campden School in the 1970s and 1980s.